-Located in northwestern side of Uganda, Budongo forest is one of the most incredible and a few tropical rain forests that still exist in Africa and it straddles within the magnificent Murchison Falls National Park.
-It is credited for its largest number of mahogany trees in the entire East Africa and also most of the chimpanzee population in Uganda.
-This incredible forest features amazing tourist sites like Kaniyo Pabidi ecotourism site and Busingiro ecotourism site.
-Kaniyo Pabidi is situated at the border to Murchison Falls National Park and mainly features mahogany and iron wood trees.
+Located on the northwestern side of Uganda, Budongo forest is one of the most incredible and a few tropical rain forests that still exist in Africa and it straddles the magnificent Murchison Falls National Park.
+It is credited for the largest number of mahogany trees in entire East Africa and also most of the chimpanzee population in Uganda.
+This incredible forest features amazing tourist sites like Kaniyo Pabidi ecotourism site and the Busingiro ecotourism site.
+Kaniyo Pabidi is situated at the border to Murchison Falls National Park and mainly features mahogany and ironwood trees.
 It expands up to 115 kilometers.
-This 793 square kilometer tropical rain forest features more than 360 birds, 289 butterflies, 130 moths, 465 tree species and shrubs, 24 mammals and many more.
+This 793 square kilometers tropical rain forest features more than 360 birds, 289 butterflies, 130 months, 465 tree species and shrubs, 24 mammals, and many more.

 Below are some of the exciting activities that you shouldn’t miss to participate in Budongo forest.

 Budongo forest is an exceptional bird watchers’ paradise.
 Over 360 birds thrive within the forest offering visitors a great opportunity to realize their dreams.
 It features two endemic species of birds and these are not found in any other part in East Africa.
 It features the unique Guinea Congo forest biome species and it is the second with the largest number after Semuliki forest.
 The notable birds to sight in the forest include the yellow-footed flycatcher, little green sunbird, grey-headed sunbird, kingfishers, white-spotted fluff tail, Ituri batis, pulvus illadopsis, Cameroon somber, Cassin’s hawk-eagle, crowned eagle, yellow-crested woodpecker, forest Robin, brown twin spot and many more.

 - Chimpanzee Habituation experience